pcaston/OpenPeerPower.github.io/source/getting-started/presence-detection.markdown

 ---
 title: "Setting up presence detection"
-description: "Instructions on how to setup presence detection within Open Peer Power."
+description: "Instructions on how to setup presence detection within Home Assistant."
 ---

 Presence detection detects if people are home, which is the most valuable input for automation.
 Knowing who is home or where they are, will open a whole range of other automation options: